tipo159/rust-instruction-dispatch/README.md

 ### Direct Call Threading

-In direct call threading, each bytecode instruction is translated into a native call instruction to an instruction implementation function.
+In direct call threading, each bytecode instruction is translated into a function pointer to an instruction implementation function.

 ### Direct Tail Call Threading

-In direct call threading,  each bytecode instruction is translated into a native call instruction to an instruction implementation function.
+In direct call threading,  each bytecode instruction is translated into a function pointer to an instruction implementation function.
 The return from each function and the next function call are tail-call optimized.

 This technique is mentioned in "Direct tail-call threading in Rust[5]”.